I love breakfast foods.

-You want to make sure you grease the inside of the mason jar lid really well with the coconut oil.
+You want to make sure you grease the inside of the mason jar lid really well with olive oil.
 Add a dollop of coconut oil to a nonstick pain heated at medium high.
 Press the ground sausage into the mason jar lid (just the ring), and then transfer onto the pan.

 As it cooks, the sausage will shrink away from the sides.
 With an oven mitt on your hand, you can then grab the lid.
 Prepare for more sausage if you’re making multiple mcmuffins.
 Cook the sausage for about 2 minutes on each side, or until cooked through.

 After finishing with the sausage, grease the lids for the eggs.
-Heat a dollop of coconut oil over medium-high heat.
+Heat a dollop of oil over medium-high heat.
 Break two eggs in two separate small bowls.
 Puncture the yolk with a fork and encourage it to spread throughout the white slightly.
 Once the oil is melted, place your lids onto the pan.
 Pour each bowl into the lids.
 Sprinkle with salt and pepper.

-Pour the water into the pan surrounding the eggs (not inside the egg!) and lower to medium-low.
+Pour the water into the pan surrounding the eggs (not inside the egg!) and lower heat to medium-low.
 Cover and cook for 3-5 minutes or until eggs are cooked through.